The OBIS manual

 OBIS data quality control procedures

-OBIS rejects data that do not meet a number of standards.
-All species names need to be matched against an authoritative taxonomic register, such as the World Register of Marine Species.
+OBIS ignores records that do not meet a number of standards.
+For example, all species names need to be matched against an authoritative taxonomic register, such as the World Register of Marine Species.
 In addition, quality is checked against the OBIS required fields as well as against any impossible values.
-OBIS checks, rejects and reports back to the OBIS nodes, but does not change any records.
+OBIS checks, rejects and reports the data quality back to the OBIS nodes, but never change records.
 The OBIS tier 2 nodes are responsible for the data quality and communicate errors back to the data providers.
 A number of QC tools are developed to help data providers and OBIS nodes:

 How to access data in OBIS?